AllenNeuralDynamics/TigerASI/README.md

 ## Installation

-This package can be installed from Pypi with `pip install tigerasi`.
 To install this package from the github repository in editable mode, from this directory invoke `pip install -e .`

 ## Intro and Basic Usage